-This portrait was inspired by a tiny sketch of Leopold Bloom, scribbled by the author. i saw it in the James Joyce Museum in Trieste, Italy, and used in as a basis for this portrait.
-The finished piece was displayed at the Santa Fe Bloomsday event in 2016.
-The background is composed of paragraphs torn from the pages of a reprint of the 1922 edition, with pertinent passages from the 1961 version as well.
+Leopold Bloom’s portrait is created in Collage by Deco.
+I was inspired by a tiny sketch by James Joyce of his fictional character.
+Joyce scribbled it on a scrap of paper which I saw on display in the James Joyce Museum in Trieste, Italy.
+I used it as a basis for this portrait, and then composed the portrait of scraps of paper cut from magazines and catalogs, my perfected technique.
+The background is composed with paragraphs torn from the pages of a reprint of the 1922 edition, with pertinent passages from the 1961 version as well.
 Sharp-eyed observers will spot the Joyce sketch as well!
+The finished Original Collage was displayed at the Santa Fe Bloomsday event in 2016.

 20 x 16 inches